ucsc/ucsc-custom-functionality/README.md

-# Core Functionality Plugin
+# UCSC functionality for WordPress sites

-This is a WordPress plugin that contains UCSC Main WordPress site's core functionality.
-The concept is to keep structural features of a site that are theme independent, such as custom post-types, taxonomies and roles out of the theme's code.
-This will ensure that a future theme change does not affect a site's core functionality.
+This is WordPress plugin contains custom functionality for UCSC websites.
+The concept is to keep features of a site that are theme independent, such as custom post-types, taxonomies, and roles separate from the [UCSC theme code](https://github.com/ucsc/theme-ucsc).
+This will ensure that future theme changes do not affect a site's functionality.

-This plugin is a work in progress, so far it includes
+## Features

 * `roles.php` -- for additional user roles beyond WordPress core